Jordan-003/Jordan-003/Lab02.md

 and push them (sync) with GitHub.
 Only `git` commands are valid answers

-1. git command to view the status of the repository:
+1. git command to view the status of the repository: git status
-2. git command example to add a file for tracking:
+2. git command example to add a file for tracking: git add file
 3. git command to commit changes:
 4. git command to sync local commits with GitHub:
 5. git command to sync commits on GitHub to `clone`d repository: